 Pantheon Linux Desktop Environment

-Pantheon is the one of the most beautiful Linux desktop environment we have ever seen.
-It is default Linux desktop environment created for elementary OS, a Linux distribution.
+Pantheon is one of the most beautiful Linux desktop environments we have ever seen.
+It is the default Linux desktop environment created for elementary OS, a Linux distribution.
 It was created from scratch using Vala and the GTK3 toolkit.

-The Pantheon provides good usability and appearance with some similar look and feels like MacOS and GNOME Shell.
-The best part of this desktop environment is it gives support to HiDPI displays out of the box means no need to mess around settings and changing values.
+The Pantheon provides good usability and appearance with a similar look and feels to MacOS and GNOME Shell.
+The best part of this desktop environment is it gives support to HiDPI displays out of the box means no need to mess around with settings and change values.
 Just install and you are going to get the HiDPI support by default.
 No scaling or No stretching.

 Website Link to Download: https://elementary.io/